 15. Of course, I have no judicial reservations about amendments of an editorial nature.
 My dissent relates only to amendments of substance.
-I therefore deny, and accordingly dismiss the Motion to the extent that it seeks the incorporation of a new count in the Consolidated Indictment ordered pursuant to the Joinder Decision of this Court.
+I therefore deny and dismiss the Motion to the extent that it seeks the incorporation of a new count in the Consolidated Indictment ordered pursuant to the Joinder Decision of this Chamber.